Dans-labs/formats/docs/dataTypes/markup.md

 Such files cannot be accepted without further verification;
 please check with DANS.

-??? explanation "Connections between SG/X/HT/XHT-ML"
+??? abstract "Connections between SG/X/HT/XHT-ML"
     [SGML](../fileFormats/sgml.md) is a classic, which has been extensively used to manufacture large bodies of documentation.